Hosea Chapter Six

 In going to worship God in any place that they chose, they were trying to make God to be the "god" that they wanted.
 This is idolatry or what is referred to here as prostitution.
 The same type of thing is going on today in the body of Christ as men are trying to shape God into a form that complies to their ways of thinking.
 A good example of this, today, is the fact that many preach that God is a God of love and that He would not condemn any man and so we are all going to heaven no matter what we believe.

-'Also for you, Judah, a harvest is appointed.
-Whenever I would restore the fortunes of my people,'
+For you, too, Y'hudah, a harvest will come!
+"When I restore the fortunes of my people,

 God promises a judgment day (harvest) for all men and that day is set.
 On that day, all will be brought back to life and God's people will receive their rewards. (see Revelation 22:12)